-Example: The University is served with a subpoena to produce personnel records of a staff member who is involved in a motor vehicle accident case. \rightarrow Disclosure permitted
+Example: The University is subpoened to produce personnel records of a staff member who is involved in a motor vehicle accident case. \rightarrow Disclosure permitted

 Example: Centrelink, acting under the Social Security (Administration) Act 1999, has the power to request the University to provide enrolment information about a student. \rightarrow Disclosure permitted